Newfoundland Time Zone: Scope

 Officially, per Newfoundland and Labrador provincial law, the entire province observes Newfoundland Time.
-In practice, however, Newfoundland Time is observed only on the island of Newfoundland, its smaller offshore islands, and the southeastern Labrador communities south of Black Tickle.
+In practice, however, Newfoundland Time is observed only on the island of Newfoundland, its smaller offshore islands, and the southeastern Labrador communities including and south of Black Tickle.
 The rest of Labrador, from Cartwright north and west, observes Atlantic Time along with the rest of Atlantic Canada.
 Southeastern Labrador prefers Newfoundland Time in part to synchronize with the schedule of radio broadcasts from Newfoundland.

 This time zone exists because of the location of the island and the fact that it was a separate dominion when time zones were established.
-Newfoundland lies squarely in the eastern half of the Atlantic Time Zone, exactly three and a half hours from Greenwich.
+Newfoundland lies squarely in the eastern half of the Atlantic Time Zone, with St. John's being exactly three-and-a-half hours from Greenwich.
 Since the Dominion of Newfoundland was separate from Canada, it had the right to adopt its own time zone when time zones were first created.
 While the entire province lies west of the standard meridian for a half-hour time zone, 52.5 degrees west longitude, this is also the near exact meridian of St. John's, the province's capital and largest city.
+In 1935, the Newfoundland Commission of Government adopted a Standard Time Act which set standard time across the Dominion of Newfoundland at 3.5 hours behind Greenwich Mean Time (GMT).

 In 1963, the Newfoundland government attempted to move the province to Atlantic Time in tandem with the rest of Atlantic Canada, but withdrew in the face of stiff public opposition.